gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 ### Custom user claims

 There is another way of handling roles, which doesn’t query our user collection.
 We can use custom user claims.
-Which simplify our rules and doesn’t eat of our quota.
+Which simplifies our rules and doesn’t eat of our quota.

 ```
 service cloud.firestore {